 - Introduces concepts such as research logs, critical analysis and plagiarism in a clear and contextualised way

-PART A: UNDERSTANDING YOUR READING
+PART I: USING YOUR READING

 How Do You Decide What to Read?

 How Do You Understand and Question What you Read?

 Putting it all Together in your Essay